eye-micah/personal/content/blog/macos.md

 They charge extravagant prices for their hardware and have a spotty track record that's only now kind of bouncing back to where it was.

 Despite this, I think macOS has become a pretty usable product for personal desktop use.
 If you need some specific legacy software, sure, go ahead and use Windows.
 If you need Samba shares, USE WINDOWS, PLEASE.
-If you need a more flexible and integrated development environment, or if you don't want to lose out on flexibility, feel free to use desktop Linux.
+If you need a more integrated development environment, or if you don't want to lose out on flexibility, feel free to use desktop Linux.
 But honestly, for the most part, this shit "just works."